aws-samples/aws-lambda-hexagonal-architecture/README.md

 ## Evolving the project

 When we want to evolve the application adding a cache-aside pattern using an ElastiCache cluster for reducing the throughput towards a 3rd party service, we can do it applying some changes to the current architecture.
+You can also watch [a presentation]((https://youtu.be/kRFg6fkVChQ?si=5ZazsmXmKvspQZp9)) where I describe the evolutionary nature more in depth.
 If you deployed successfully the infrastructure in the previous step, there is only a thing to change.
 In the ```ports/CurrenciesService``` we comment the first import and uncomment the second one.
 This will use a new adapter called CurrencyConverterWithCache that contains the logic for the cache-aside pattern with ElastiCache Redis cluster

 ```